Skip to main content

 Valid Payment Method in Apple Wallet

-Ensure the iOS device you're testing with has at least one valid payment method saved in Apple Wallet.
+Ensure the device you're testing with has at least one valid payment method saved in Apple Wallet.
 This could be a credit card, debit card, or bank account that has been properly verified and added to the Wallet app.

 Domain Registration Status